fmckeogh/fmckeogh.github.io/content/help-wanted-ble/index.md

 Attribute values might be changed by either the device running the stack, or a connected device.
 The other must be notified somehow that this has happened.
 For example, if the air temperature of a thermostat changes, a notification needs to be sent to the external device to display the new value.
 Similarly, if a user makes a request to toggle a smart switch, Rubble needs a way to run a function that actually toggles the switch.

-## Constraints

-We have some constraints that have made implementing the aformentioned difficult.
-These include hard requirements such as `no_std` (of course) and no allocating, as well as softer aims such as keeping SRAM and flash usage low (currently at 450 bytes and 20K bytes respectively).
-There is also the nature of microcontrollers' limited processing speed so reducing work at runtime is key, I.E when it comes to creating Attributes from Services.